If you think that the only thing to do in Piraeus (Athens) is to hop on a ferry to the Greek islands, you’re dead wrong!

 The Hellenic Maritime Museum is ideally located at Marina Zeas.
 Founded in 1949, the Hellenic Maritime Museum is the biggest Maritime museum in Greece.
 In the ten rooms of this museum, you’ll find several objects that relate to the Hellenic naval history from the prehistoric age until now.

-In the Hellenic Maritime Museum, you’ll also find the Maritime Photo Gallery, where you’ll have the chance to see seascape paintings of renown Greek artists, a big maritime map collection, and a collection of 10,000 maritime books and magazines!
+In the Hellenic Maritime Museum, you’ll also find the Maritime Photo Gallery, where you’ll have the chance to see seascape paintings of famous Greek artists, a big maritime map collection, and a collection of 10,000 maritime books and magazines!

 Well, it’s beyond any doubt that Piraeus is much more than a departure point for your holidays in the Greek islands.
 From sightseeing to entertainment there’s so much to do in Piraeus!